Milton Peach

 Milton L. Peach (born December 5, 1943) was a Canadian politician.
 He represented the electoral district of Carbonear in the Newfoundland and Labrador House of Assembly from 1982 to 1989.
 He was a member of the Progressive Conservative Party of Newfoundland and Labrador.
 He was born at Carbonear.
 He holds B.A. and B.Ed. degrees and was a teacher.

+Peach was also Mayor of Carbonear from 1977 to 1982 and again from 1993 to 1997.